 That’s the address of a future mixed-use residential and commercial development, one of several projects Peekskill is nurturing as part of its downtown revitalization initiative.
 (The public is invited to attend the ceremony, where light refreshments will be served.)

 The 27,000-square-foot, three-story building under construction is near the intersection of Division and Second streets, where a derelict structure previously stood.
-There will be 22 market-rate apartments, 2,000 square feet of retail/commercial space on the ground level, and a parking garage under the building.
+There will be 22 market-rate apartments, 2,000 square feet of retail/commercial space on the ground level, a luxury apartment complex, and a parking garage under the building.

 In keeping with the city’s historic district, the building’s design will feature clapboard and stone with dormers, plus shingling and arched gable windows, providing a revitalized, welcoming downtown presence.

 The development is designed by Joe Thompson of Peekskill, architect for developer Unicorn Contracting Corp..